derwolfe/teiler/readme.md

-Der teiler -- The sharer
+Der Teiler -- The sharer
 ========================

 Implementation